 It’s always handy to keep a few shovels around for quick and easy snow removal.
 The snow that is left to sit and melt will turn into water only to freeze overnight, leaving an icy surprise in your driveway the following morning.
 Choose shovels that do not have overly sharp edges to prevent chipping the pavement.

 Preventing ice from building up in your driveway is critical to keeping asphalt safe from freezing and thawing damage from ice.
 There are various kinds of de-icers such as calcium or rock salt, which are effective at preventing a buildup of ice.
 However, most of these products can be environmentally harmful to plants and animals.
 Some types of salts can be harmful to pets, getting stuck in their paws and causing irritation.
 It’s important to do your research to see what products will be environmentally friendly with your driveway and your property.

 Apply Temporary Solutions When Necessary To Extend The Life of Your Driveway

-Whomever is paving your driveway should warn you about any potholes that might possibly arise from contact between the plow and pavement.
+Whoever is paving your driveway should warn you about any potholes that might possibly arise from contact between the plow and pavement.
 If you notice a pothole has appeared, consider cold mix as a temporary but effective solution to preventing the pothole from expanding.
 Ask Northern Construction about filling potholes to prevent water and ice from heaving your driveway.
 Our clients who come to us with questions for keeping their driveways protected by winter snow and ice are given the best recommendations from our team based on the condition of their driveway.
 For nearly three decades we’ve helped our clients maintain their driveways throughout the winter, providing them with the best choices in terms of snow and ice protection.